 Each puppy is born with and develops a nervous system that is unique in many ways.
 Both genetic and environmental factors produce these individual variations.
 Some important developmental yardsticks may be applied to the canine nervous system to explain many kinds of behaviour.

 Turnover of RNA (ribonucleic acid, a vital chemical messenger in the memory process) in a pup's brain does not reach adult rates until 22 weeks of age.
 This helps explain why a puppy may have "accidents" during its house-training program, or why training pups to simple "Come," "Sit" or "Stay" commands is best conducted in brief sessions no longer than 5 minutes.
-This may also bear on the 13 to 16-week-old pup's behavior, when it apparently does not recognize, growls at, or runs from visitors with whom it had friendly previous contact, or a pup who starts barking at objects previously ignored.
+This may also bear on the 13 to 16-week-old pup's behaviour, when it apparently does not recognize, growls at, or runs from visitors with whom it had friendly previous contact or a pup who starts barking at objects previously ignored.
 In this case, the optic tract also may not have reached maturity.

 Mammals normally born blind but reared without light until maturity develop apparently normal eyes that are "nerve blind" due to failure of the optic tract to develop normally - a good reason not to shake puppies as punishment.
 Stimulus deprivation of various sorts produces animals with comparatively lighter and less precisely structured brains, according to Russian studies in the 1950s.